catahai/COMP3100/Stage 2 Submission/ds-sim/DEMO.md

-Now we can compile the program using (ensuring that the java program is in the right folder, pre-compiled or aarch64 javac Client.java which will generate a or run it through the shell script provided by the examinor
+Now we can compile the program using (ensuring that the java program is in the right folder, pre-compiled or aarch64 javac Client.java

+or run it through the shell script provided by the examinor

 ## If simulation is not working
  - ensure all packages are installed properly